 Anomaly detection (AD) aims to identify outliers that deviate from the normal data distribution, including industrial defect detection \cite{gu2024anomalygpt,yao2024prior,chen2024unified} and medical lesion localization \cite{huang2024adapting,lu2024anomaly,xiang2024exploiting}.
 Classical AD methods \cite{zavrtanik2021draem,roth2022towards,liu2023simplenet} are typically based on unsupervised learning using only normal samples and are trained to localize anomalies within known categories.
 However, these methods are restricted to the categories seen during training and generalize poorly to novel classes with distribution shifts during testing.
 This limitation poses significant challenges in real-world scenarios, where collecting sufficient data across all categories is often impractical, thereby motivating the need for zero-shot learning approaches.

-To tackle this challenge, zero-shot anomaly detection (ZSAD) has been proposed to directly detect anomalies in previously unseen categories by leveraging auxiliary training data from disjoint classes.
-Recently, several methods \cite{jeong2023winclip,chen2023april,chen2024clip,cao2024adaclip,qu2025bayesian} have demonstrated promising ZSAD capabilities by leveraging vision-language models (VLMs) pre-trained on large-scale image-text pairs.
+To tackle this challenge, zero-shot anomaly detection (ZSAD) has been proposed to directly detect anomalies in previously unseen categories by leveraging single auxiliary training data from disjoint classes.
+Recently, several methods \cite{jeong2023winclip,chen2023april,chen2024clip,cao2024adaclip,zhu2025fine,xu2026mrad} have demonstrated promising ZSAD capabilities by leveraging vision-language models (VLMs) pre-trained on large-scale image-text pairs.
 Building upon the success of CLIP \cite{radford2021learning}, these methods design tailored prompts to adapt the model to downstream anomaly detection tasks.
-As illustrated in Figure~\ref{fig:concept}, each prompt can be decomposed into three components: \underline{context} words, which describe the global scene (e.g., a photo of); \underline{state} words, which indicate the anomaly state (e.g., perfect/broken); and \underline{class} words, which convey category-specific semantics (e.g., screw).
+As illustrated in Fig.~\ref{fig:concept}, each prompt can be decomposed into three components: \underline{context} words, which describe the high-level imaging scene (e.g., ``a photo of''); \underline{state} words, which specify the normal or anomalous condition (e.g., ``perfect''/``broken''); and \underline{class} words, which capture the specific object category (e.g., ``screw'').

 Existing methods can be broadly categorized into two types.
-As depicted in Figure~\ref{fig:concept}a, prompt design methods, such as AdaCLIP~\cite{cao2024adaclip}, rely on manually crafted template sets designed based on expert knowledge.
+As depicted in Fig.~\ref{fig:concept}(a), prompt design methods such as AdaCLIP~\cite{cao2024adaclip} rely on manually crafted template sets built from expert knowledge.
 While these prompts are intuitive and interpretable, their construction requires extensive manual effort through repeated trial-and-error.
-In contrast, prompt learning methods, such as AnomalyCLIP~\cite{zhou2024anomalyclip}, replace the context and state words with static learnable tokens, and use a single class-agnostic label for all samples.
+In contrast, prompt learning methods such as AnomalyCLIP~\cite{zhou2024anomalyclip} treat prompts as tunable parameters, replacing the context and state words with static learnable tokens and using a single class-agnostic label for all samples.
 However, this introduces two key limitations: \emph{(i)} static learnable tokens fail to capture the continuous and diverse patterns of normal and anomalous states, limiting generalization to unseen categories; \emph{(ii)} fixed textual labels offer overly sparse semantic information, making the model prone to overfitting within a narrow representation space.